DamarAR/os242/links.md

 <h2>Week 02</h2>
 1. [Cyber Security Full Course for Beginner](https://youtu.be/U_P23SqJaDc?si=rueGpDAfYGlOx4cg) --- Learn everything you need in order to understand cyber security in depth.
 These video helps me to know what is cyber security as a beginner and some terminology related to it.

-2. [Linux in 100 Seconds](https://www.youtube.com/watch?v=rrB13utjYV4&pp=ygUObGludXggZmlyZXNoaXA%3D) --- interesting and easy to understand,video about linux.
-The video makes me understand more about what is linux.
+2. [Linux in 100 Seconds](https://youtu.be/rrB13utjYV4?si=Qwvef-Wz8N1Z3SNn) --- Learn the basics of the Linux kernel, how it relates to GNU, and essential Linux commands.
+These video helps me to learn what linux is.

 <br>
 <hr>